why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/yast_installer.md

 1. From the _Disk_ view, select _Expert Partioner_
 2. Click the __Add Partition__ button (bottom left-hand side)
 3. Assign it at least 40 GBs, and set its filesystem to _Btrfs_, and the mount point to `/`.
 You could label this partition 'Leap OS'.
-4. (optionnally) Create a new partition by repeating (2) and (3), using `/home` for mount point.
-You could label it 'Linux home'.
-The partition will be accessible to other operating systems.
-5. (optionnally, if 4) Make sure there is no `/home` subvolume created inside the partition assigned to `/`.
-Remove if you find it.
-6. If it is not set already, set the `/boot/efi` flag your 'Windows bootloader' partition (the ~100MB partition probably using the _Fat32_ filesystem)
+4. If it is not set already, set the `/boot/efi` flag your 'Windows bootloader' partition (the ~100MB partition probably using the _Fat32_ filesystem)
+5. (recommended) Add a `swap` partition with a size equal to your current RAM + 1 GB.

 ??? info
     Even though this makes no difference from the installer's point of view, we recommend assigning meaningful labels to each partition, to make them easier to reidentify them.

+The result should look like this:

+<u>Check list: Expert partitioning for Windows</u>

+* (old) ... some other Windows partitions ...
+* (old) `/boot/efi`, _Fat32_, ~ 100 MB
+* (new) `/`, _Btrfs_, > 40 GB

 !!! warning
     Because you are installing the Leap bootloader on a non-btrfs partition, the bootloader will be outside of the scope of the snapshotting system.
 This means that you won't be able to rollback from a misconfigured bootloader settings, and that in general rolling back won't suffice to fix issues with your bootloader configuration.
 See [Introduction to snapper](snapper.md) for details.
 Consider also [the official documentation](https://doc.opensuse.org/documentation/leap/reference/html/book.opensuse.reference/cha-snapper.html#sec-snapper-snapshot-boot) on snapper rollbacks.

+Optionnally, you could create a new partition for your user data under `/home`.
+This partition would then be easily accessible to other operating systems installed on your machine.
+If you do so, make sure there is no `/home` subvolume created inside the partition assigned to `/`.

+??? info
+    After the installation you will want to switch between Leap and Windows.
+Use [these instructions](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/boot-to-uefi-mode-or-legacy-bios-mode) to learn how to reboot to your UEFI.
+From there you will be able to select Windows or Leap as boot destination.

 #### Installing Leap alongside preexistent Linux partitions
 You can follow the _Step by Step_ from the previous section, making sure that: